dmb23/dragtor/README.md

 - Load data
     - load blog pages from [Hooper's Beta](www.hoopersbeta.com)
         - use Jina Reader API to easily parse the content
+    - load audio data from [Nugget Climbing Podcast](https://thenuggetclimbing.com/episodes)
+        - use whisper.cpp to transcribe, and
+        - pyannote.audio to diarize the conversation (differentiate the speakers).
+But this feature still not used
 - split data
 - create vector embeddings
 - store embeddings in a Vector Store